xdanielf/ShortLinkCloudflare/README.md

 ### 1. KV Key-Value Setup and environment variable

 - In your Cloudflare KV namespace (`LINKS`).
-- Add an environment variable "PASSWORD" and set the value to your password
+- Add an environment variable (`PASSWORD`) and set the value to your password

 ### 2. Shortened URL